 Requestor submission of issues via self-service also helps responders improve existing articles or create new ones.
 If responders need to create a new article for this issue, the search words and phrases the requestor used are valuable content for the new article.
 If, as the KCS Practices suggest, we have captured the information the requestor used for their self-service search in a Work in Progress article as we were working the issue, we have already created a new article and simply need to review the environment statements and update the resolution field.
 Because the problem statements came from the requestor's search activity they are sure to be in the requestor's context.

 If, in working on the issue, we eventually find an article in the knowledge base, we should improve that article so others can find it.
 We have already captured the information in the Work in Progress article, which we can use to update and improve the findability of the existing article.
 If the existing article was available to the requestor but not findable, we use the requestor experience (and their context) to improve the findability of that article.
-If the existing article was not available to the requestor, we change the confidence and visibility metadata indicators if we are licensed to do so.
+If the existing article was not available to the requestor, we change the confidence and audience metadata indicators if we are licensed to do so.
 Reuse drives both improvement of the articles being used as well as increasing the visibility of article being used.